Elton Redalen

 Elton Redalen (March 5, 1926 – July 10, 2009) was an American farmer and politician.

 Born near Fountain, Minnesota, Redalen served in the United States Navy during World War II.
-He went to Miami University and University of Minnesota.
+He went to Miami University and the University of Minnesota.
 Redalen was a dairy farmer.
 He served in the Minnesota House of Representatives as a Republican from 1977 until 1991.
 He then resigned and served as Commissioner of the Minnesota Department of Agriculture from 1991 until his retirement in 1995.
 Redalen died in Chatfield, Minnesota.